intersystems/Samples-Aviation/README.md

 * Upon setup (see end), data is loaded from the gbl/Aviation.xml file into these classes.

-* The Aviation.DataUtils and Aviation.Utils are helper classes used by the repo setup routine (see end).
+* The Aviation.Utils class is a helper classes used by the repo setup routine (see end).

 ************************************************************************************
 Repo items for use with InterSystems IRIS Natural Language Processing (NLP)